Well done Daragh! For full details of Afloat article ==> Click here.

-Well done to our Junior Convenor Debbie McInerney and her team of Andrew Frazer, Tom Connell, Gavin Callender, Garrett Walsh and Olive Parker.
+Well done to our Junior Convenor Will Hinsley and his team of Andrew Frazer, Tom Connell, Gavin Callender, Debbie McInerney, George O’Connor and Olive Parker.
 Thanks Guys.

-We completed a successful season and are looking forward to an even more successful 2017.
+We completed a successful season and are looking forward to an even more successful 2018.

 Finally, it has been a great privilege for me to be Commodore of our club.
 I very much enjoyed my time as your Commodore.